 1. Preheat oven to 350 degrees.
 Line an 8×8 inch baking pan with parchment paper.

 2. In a large bowl, stir the brown sugar into the melted butter.
 Beat in the egg.
-Blend in the flour, baking soda, and salt until fully mixed.
+Blend in the flour, baking powder, and salt until fully mixed.
 Spread the batter evenly into the prepared baking pan.
 Lay the golden oreos in rows over the batter.

 3. In another bowl, stir the cream cheese with the powdered sugar.
 Beat in the egg.
 The mixture may be lumpy, which is ok.